jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         of dental plaque on the teeth is decisive for the onset and progression of periodontal disease, its severity and response to treatment will be the result of the interaction of a large number of modifying, contributing and/or predisposing factors.
-So, in the end, we can say that it is a pathology of multifactorial origin.</p>\n"
+So, in the end; we can say that it is a pathology of multifactorial origin.</p>\n"
     - question: At what age do they usually appear?
       answer: "<p>With the exception of gingivitis, periodontal diseases are rarely